gamepad-coder/AutoHotkey_Projects/README.md

 - Utilities (mainly productivity apps)
 - How-To Tutorials & Example Scripts

 ## License

 Feel free to explore and reuse any of my code in this repository, all open source, all free.

 GitHub doesn't allow Community Commons as a license when configuring a repository.<br>
 So this repo displays the MIT license, but my scripts will display either "[Community Commons Zero](https://creativecommons.org/share-your-work/public-domain/cc0/)" or "cc0".

 For simplicity, just assume all of the AutoHotkey code in this repo (where I am the sole author) is "cc0" and therefore in the Public Domain.
-(Any code not written by me will explicity state the author and the source at the top of the file's contents).
+(Any code not written by me will explicitly state the author and the source at the top of the file's contents).

 All of my personally written AutoHotkey code, to date, is exclusively licensed under cc0.